censorship-no-archive/ceno1/README.md

 cd ~/CENOBox
 ./CENO.sh
 ```

+CENOBox will open a new Firefox or Chrome window with a customized profile.
+Remember that you are protected by CENO only when you are using that browser
+window to visit websites, and only when CENO Router plugin status is active,
+which it is by default.

 CENO will identify your system's language and show you messages in it, given
 that a translation exists.
 In order to explicitly set a language, you can set